-3. Significant accounting judgements, estimates and assumptions financial statements and the reported amount of revenues and expenses for the years presented.
+The preparation of financial statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income, expenses and disclosures of contingent assets and liabilities at the date of these financial statements and the reported amount of revenues and expenses for the years presented.
 Actual results may differ from the estimates.
 Estimates and underlying assumptions are reviewed at each balance sheet date.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and future periods affected.